 While there’s no Freeview Play on the AF8, we do get a custom iteration of YouView which offers the same integrated catch-up TV services and roll-back programme guide.
 Streaming support covers all the main TV players, plus Netflix, Amazon Prime Video, Google Play, YouTube, DisneyLife, Rakuten TV, and Spotify.

 If the set does have a weakness it’s in gaming performance.
 In the Standard picture more, image lag is high at 101.5ms but even with the dedicated Game mode, it's a relatively tardy 47.2ms.
 Ideally I would look for 30ms or less.

-However, for non-gamers, Sony's magnificent Af8 is the best new TV of 2018 so far.
-The only caveat to that is the older A1 is just as good, has a more unique look (although that's actually a drawback given the conservatism of most TV buyers), and has come down in price so much since launch that it's now in direct competition with its own successor.
+For non-gamers, Sony's magnificent AF8 is the best new TV of 2018 so far.
+The only caveat to that is the older A1 (at #4 on this very list) is just as good, has a more unique look (although that's actually a drawback given the conservatism of most TV buyers), and has come down in price so much since launch that it's now in direct competition with its own successor.